nyu-devops/project-template/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Python](https://img.shields.io/badge/Language-Python-blue.svg)](https://python.org/)

-This is a skeleton you can use to start your projects
+This is a skeleton you can use to start your projects.

+**Note:** _Feel free to overwrite this `README.md` file with the one that describes your project._

 ## Overview